 Street Trading Policy (PDF 98KB)

-Street Trading Application (PDF 37KB)
+Street Trading - application form (PDF 25KB)

 Operators of public weighing equipment must ensure that they can perform their duties competently and honestly.
 To operate public weighing equipment you must hold a certificate from the Chief Trading Standards Officer.

 Applicants will be tested by a Trading Standards officer to show that they can:

 - complete any weighbridge tickets and documentation satisfactorily